Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Related Work

 \subsection{Research Gap and Positioning}

-In contrast to previous studies that evaluate embeddings on long documents \cite{b4} or social media \cite{b9}, this work focuses on financial headlines, which are characterized by high information density and limited context.
-Unlike research that applies transformers without addressing the challenges of small datasets \cite{b2}, this study evaluates lightweight embeddings suitable for resource-constrained environments and extends the analysis to weekly aggregation with narrative summarization for practical market monitoring workflows.
+Previous studies evaluate embeddings on long documents or social media.
+This work focuses on financial headlines instead.
+They have high information density but limited context.
+Unlike research applying transformers without addressing small dataset challenges \cite{karanikola2023financial}, this study evaluates lightweight embeddings for resource-constrained environments.
+It extends the analysis to weekly aggregation with narrative summarization for practical market monitoring.

-\section{Materials And Methods}
+\section{Materials and Methods}

-This section describes the dataset, preprocessing steps, feature representation techniques, and classification models used for financial news sentiment analysis.
+This section describes the dataset, preprocessing steps, feature representation methods, and classification models used for financial news sentiment analysis.